andreasonny83/chrome-feature-flag/README.md

 [MIT License](https://github.com/andreasonny83/chrome-feature-flag/blob/master/LICENSE) © Andrea SonnY

 ## Changelog

+### 0.0.8
+* Update the features only once the previous task has terminated
+* vertical scroll on the features table when the feature are more then 3
+* Minor code refactoring<br>
+2016.03.30

 ### 0.0.7
 * The feature table is rendered only if at least one feature is present in the list
 * Other minor improvements<br>